sam1037/CUHK-DAO/template/evaluateImg.md

+**Evaluate the generated image based on the appropriateness, key elements, semantics, core message, and the technical quality of the chinese modern poem.**

+**Part 1**
-**I need an image evaluated for its suitability as a visual representation of a Chinese Modern Poem.** Please analyze the poem first, focusing on identifying its key elements, semantics (meaning and interpretation), and core message.
+Please analysis the Chinese Modern Poem first, especially in the areas of key elements, semantics, and core message.

 The Chinese Modern Poem is as follows:
+title:
-title: {poemTitle}
+{poemTitle}
+body:
-body: {poemBody}
+{poemBody}

-Once you have analyzed the poem, evaluate the following image {imgURL} using these criteria:
+**Part 2**
+Now evaluate if the image is good enough or not.
+Image url: {imgURL}

 1. Appropriateness Check (MUST PASS ALL):

-- No excessive disturbing/creepy elements
+   □ No excessive disturbing/creepy elements
-- All major elements of the image must resemble elements in real life (e.g., a person cannot have 3 arms)
-- No excessive violence or gore
+   □ All major elements of the image must ressemble elements in real life (e.g. a person cannot have 3 arma) □ No excessive violence or gore, e.g. some blood are okay if not excessive.
-- No inappropriate content
+   □ No inappropriate content
-- Age-appropriate (suitable for as young as 13 years old)
+   □ Age-appropriate (suitable for as young as 13 years old)
-- {{Add any additional appropriateness checks specific to the poem's theme}}

    If ANY appropriateness check fails, immediately mark for regeneration.

+2. Key Elements (overall score: 1-5)

+3. Semantic Representation (overall score: 1-5)

-2. Core Message (MUST PASS ALL):
+4. Core Message (overall score: 1-10)

-- Does the image capture the primary emotion or feeling conveyed in the poem? (e.g., joy, sorrow, peace, anger, longing, etc.)
-- Does the image reflect the central theme(s) of the poem? (e.g., love, loss, nature, social justice, identity, etc.)
-- Does the image accurately represent any key metaphors, symbols, or allegories used in the poem?
-- Does the image convey the overall tone or mood of the poem? (e.g., serious, humorous, optimistic, pessimistic, contemplative, etc.)
-- If the poem tells a story or depicts a scene, does the image accurately represent that narrative or setting?
-- {{Add any additional core message checks specific to the poem's theme}}
+5. Technical Quality (overall score: 1-5)

+Total Score: __/25 (only if passed appropriateness check) Minimum acceptable score: 20/25

+Decision Process:
-If ANY core message check fails, immediately mark for regeneration.
+1. If ANY appropriateness check fails → Automatic YES for regeneration

-3. Additional Metrics (Must Pass at Least 2 of 3):

-- Key Elements: Does the image visually represent the key elements identified in the poem (e.g., specific objects, characters, settings)?
-- Semantic Representation: Does the image accurately convey the meaning and themes of the poem through its visual elements?
-- Technical Quality: Is the image well-composed, visually appealing, and free of technical flaws?
-(Consider aspects like lighting, color, detail, and overall artistic style).
+2. If appropriateness passes but score < 20/25 → YES for regeneration
+3. Only if appropriateness passes AND score ≥ 20/25 → NO for regeneration

-Explanation: [Provide specific issues or successful elements for each metric.
-Be detailed in your reasoning.]
+Explanation: [Provide specific issues or successful elements]

-The last line must be: "Regenerate: YES/NO"
+The last line must be "Regenerate: YES/NO"